LuiGGi629/zadania/README.md

 - get_cards: returns a list of namedtuples representing cards.
 Each card should have suit and rank.
 - shuffle_cards: shuffles a deck in-place.
 - deal_cards: accepts a number as its argument, removes the given number of cards from the end of the list and returns them.

+## Coprime

+26. Funtion that returns True if given numbers are coprime and False otherwise.